DhanashreeB2025/DhanashreeB2025/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dhanashreeb2025&label=Profile%20views&color=0e75b6&style=flat" alt="dhanashreeb2025" /> </p>

 - 💬 Ask me about **I'm currently pursuing an MSc in Chemical Biology and Drug Design from Somaiya Vidyavihar University.
 I have a strong interest in using computational tools to solve complex problems in drug development.
-I also have experience in molecular diagnostics, bioinformatics, and basic data analysis using Python.**
+I also have experience in molecular diagnostics, bioinformatics and basic data analysis using Python.**

 - 📫 How to reach me **dhanashreeb2025@gmail.com**